-When choosing between a vinyl or aluminum railing system, is there really any difference??
-Of course, there is!!
+When choosing between a vinyl or aluminum railing system, is there really any difference?
+Of course, there is!
 Just like toppings on a pizza, what your railing is made out of will have dramatic long-term effects.

 Selecting the right railing material is a decision with a significant lasting impact.
 How will it withstand the various weather conditions?
 Will it remain in good shape in 5, 10, 20 years?
-Let’s take a quick dive into a few of the many factors at play when looking at the aluminum vs. vinyl for a railing solution.
+Let’s take a quick dive into a few of the many factors at play when looking at aluminum versus vinyl for a railing solution.

 On the other hand, aluminum railing requires little to no maintenance at all.
 Depending on the location of the installation, periodic cleaning might help keep your install looking pristine, but the structural integrity will remain rigid.
-Aluminum rarely if ever shows cracking or warping and is a surefire long-term investment.
+Aluminum rarely if ever shows cracking or warping and is a solid long-term investment.

 Aluminum railing withstands any weather condition, hot or cold

 Having a building or structure whose components fit seamlessly together is the goal of any architect or building owner.
 Of course, that same seamless fit is still desired years after construction has been completed.
 As mentioned before, warping and cracking are common occurrences among vinyl railing that hinder the visual appeal, but so too is yellowing.
 Yellowing refers to the discoloring caused by algae growth and an exposure to sunlight.
 This process can happen quickly too, in some cases in as little as a few weeks.

 Yellowing present in a vinyl column a few weeks after installation

 By contrast, aluminum railing systems do not experience yellowing.
 While over time the paint on an aluminum system may fade or need touched up (if desired) the phenomenon of a unique color spreading on the material will not occur.